-- Units Cap totals for program requiring more than the standard number of units are listed here.
+- Learn about Units Cap totals for program requiring more than the standard number of units.

 - ** Courses numbered 500 or higher are considered "graduate courses" and are weighted at 1.5 times their units value.
 The unit cap is 150% of the minimum required units after weighting of the required graduate units in the program.
 Independent study courses are not weighted at 1.5 times their unit value.